There are several optional advanced options for creating productions that can help your further tailor your output.

 While DISCO Review performs strategic document deduplication upon ingestion, you have the option to split the duplicate documents out again on production (into separately Bates-stamped images/files) in several ways.

 - Global deduplication by family – (default) Produces each duplicated family in the production one time.

 - Custodian-level deduplication by family – Produces a separate copy for each custodian associated with a duplicate family.

 - Full reduplication – Produces documents as they were ingested into DISCO Review, prior to deduplication.

 Here you can choose a sorting order for the documents (and, hence, the Bates stamping) in the production.
 The “then” in the options means that the documents will be initially sorted by the first criteria, then the second criteria.

 For example, the default option, Custodian then family, means that the documents will first be sorted by their custodian, then by family date within that custodian group.
 The family date of a document is the sent date (or last modified date) of its parent, or just the sent date/last modified date of the document if it has no parent.
 Family date ordering helps ensure that attachments directly follow their parent emails in the production, where possible.

-Reference id is a special custom field in DISCO that you can set via initial load file or later mass update of the documents.
-This is rarely used, but useful when the user already has applied a control ID to the documents before they come to DISCO, and wants to preserve that ordering for the production.
+Reference id is a special custom field in DISCO Review that you can set via initial load file or later mass update of the documents.
+This is rarely used, but useful when the user already has applied a control ID to the documents before they come to DISCO Review, and wants to preserve that ordering for the production.